CMS Emergency Preparedness Rule: Communication Plan, Collaboration & Continuity

 Most critically, healthcare facilities need to be prepared to provide information about their current occupancy, their resource needs, and their ability to provide assistance.
 The ability to share accurate information about available beds, medical supply inventory, and other resources is central to effective collaboration and continuity of care.

-Review and update your hospital’s communication plan at least annually
+Review and update your communication plan at least annually

-All healthcare organizations will be required to review and update the communication plan annually.
-Keeping continuity and collaboration in mind as the ultimate goals will help ensure that your communication plan supports both the CMS emergency preparedness rule and the mission of your healthcare facility.
+Under the current rule, all healthcare organizations are required to review and update the communication plan annually, although revisions proposed September 2018 may reduce the frequency of required reviews, Keeping continuity and collaboration in mind as the ultimate goals will help ensure that your communication plan supports both the CMS emergency preparedness rule and the mission of your healthcare facility.

 LiveProcess Emergency Manager is a proven system for emergency preparedness planning, mass mobilization, real-time coordination and tracking.
 Hospitals and health systems, ambulatory centers, home health agencies, nursing homes, and public agencies use Emergency Manager to prepare for and respond to disaster events and for everyday coordination.